junjie-bianjie/CapsuleFarmerEvolved/Frequently-Asked-Questions.md

 The username and password is the same as you use to log in to the League of legends client and on lolesports.com.
 Refer to the [Configuration](Configuration) page for more information on the config file.

+### I get "Login failed" or "ERROR"
+Have you entered the correct details?
+Follow the above Answer for details..
+If even after that you still get this, try deleting your "sessions" folder.
+If the issue persists, reach out to our Discord community help channels.
+Link at the bottom of the page.

 ### When do I get drops?
 You get drops from streams that have drops enabled, The drops usually happens on special occasions like when someone gets a penta kill or when elder dragon is slain for example.
 The drops maytake up to 24 hours to show up in your inventory.